jhu-oose-f24/Team-Orange/README.md

 Navigate to the frontend directory npm install npm start
-Click the link printed in the console or go to http://localhost:3001
+Click the link printed in the console or go to http://localhost:3001 to start adding tickets!
 ```